Acceptance Devices | PAX A77 Terminal User Guide

 Ordering PAX Terminal Equipment

-This section describes how to order PAX terminal test and production equipment in the European Union (EU), United Kingdom (UK), and United States (US).
-Due to regional differences in related regulations and procedures, the ordering procedures described here vary by region.
+Use this information to order PAX terminal test and production equipment in the European Union (EU), United Kingdom (UK), and United States (US).
+The ordering procedures described here vary due to differences in regional regulations and procedures.

 Ordering PAX Terminal Test Equipment in the US